 The P102.1 has type property of the P102 has title (is title of) property enables the relationship between the title and the thing to be further clarified, for example, if the title was a given title, a supplied title etc.

 It allows any human-made material or immaterial thing to be given a title.
 It is possible to imagine a title being created without a specific object in mind.

+Properties: